rust-console/gba/book/src/ch03/gba_prng.md

 Our first PRNG to mention isn't one that's at all good, but it sure might be cute to use.
 It's the PRNG that Super Mario 64 had ([video explanation, long](https://www.youtube.com/watch?v=MiuLeTE2MeQ)).

+With a PRNG this simple the output of one call is _also_ the seed to the next call.

 ```rust
 pub fn sm64(mut input: u16) -> u16 {